 Interest rates earned on the company's financial assets are matched against those of the company's financial liabilities.
-Accordingly, these assets and liabilities act as a natural hedge for each other, and the company has no net exposure to movements in interest or foreign exchange rates.
+Accordingly, these assets and liabilities act as a natural hedge for each other, and the company has no net exposure to movements in interest rates.